Understanding and Supporting Children with Sensory Processing Challenges

 Strategies for Intervention

 When your child's energy needs a shift, trying out different activities is a game-changer.
-Get them into arts and crafts, dive into sensory bins, or hand them some cool tactile tools like putty and fidgets – it keeps those hands happily busy.
-Plus, checking out new sensory experiences, like chewies for a bit of oral action, aromatherapy for cool smells, or swings for some swaying fun, gives them alternative ways to engage their senses.
+Get them into arts and crafts, dive into sensory bins, or hand them some cool tactile tools like putty and fidget toys UK or sensory stress balls – it keeps those hands happily busy.
+Plus, checking out new sensory experiences, like chewies for a bit of oral action, aromatherapy for cool smells, or swings for some swaying fun or sensory bath play gives them alternative ways to engage their senses.
 It's all about finding what clicks for them!
+Sensory-based strategies are often used for children with ADHD to support attention and emotional regulation.

 If your child likes hand flapping or jumping, it might mean that they're not getting enough movement during the day.
 Ask your child's occupational therapist to support you in creating a sensory plan – like a customised "sensory diet."
 This helps make sure that your child gets the right amount of active play, sorting through sensory stuff and maybe cutting down on those extra movements.
 Teamwork makes the dream work!